DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/common_setup.md

 First, ensure that you have your environment set up properly for each platform.

 <div class="alert alert-info">
-Datadog supports Flutter Monitoring for iOS and Android, and support for Flutter Web is in alpha.
+Datadog supports Flutter Monitoring for iOS and Android for Flutter 2.8+.
+Support for Flutter Web is in alpha.
 </div>

 ### iOS